yandeu/phaser-project-template/README.md

 # Ready for production?
 # Build the production ready code to the /dist folder
 $ npm run build

+# Play your production ready game in the browser
+$ npm run serve
 ```

 Change the **gameName** in /webpack/webpack.common.js.